 - Climbing specific muscle function

-The assessment session is completed on Lattice Board at one of our partner walls and takes around 2hrs to complete.
+The assessment session is completed on the Lattice Board at The Foundry or at one of our partner walls and takes around 2hrs to complete.
 The data collected is analysed to assess the above performance factors and (like our Performance Analysis package) also allows cross referencing, so you can see how you compare to other climbers of a similar grade.

 At present the Lattice Board has been rigorously tested and trialled on climbers from 6c+ (5.11+) to 9a+ (5.15) and V5-V14 and we therefore feel that this is the most appropriate standard for a climber to obtain before coming to test on this particular facility.

 Whilst it is not impossible for lower grade climbers to use the Lattice Board we want to be absolutely sure that your results are valid.
 We continue to pride ourselves in a testing methodology that can be backed by strong evidence and science based conclusions and thus (for the moment) the Lattice Board remains applicable to a closed performance set.
 If you are outside of this range then the Lattice Performance Analysis is perfect as all forearm testing is “normalised” for your current ability.

 Lattice Board testing is only suitable for people whom are uninjured and in excellent physical health.
 Climbers under the age of 18 may complete this testing but must first gain written permission from a parent and with the knowledge of their professional coach (if they work with one).